Literacy—Part 2: Who doesn't want us to be able to read

 Alex sr: Right, and it knocks the results into five levels, one to five.
 Category 5 is university/college level; 4 is Proficient; 3 is Intermediate; 2 is Basic; and then 1 is subdivided below Basic.

-Alex jr: This sounds like the euphemism that you had a schoolteacher: if you couldn’t say anything about a child’s performance at school, you would write, “Johnny is working towards attaining Level 1.”
+Alex jr: This sounds like the euphemism that you had as a schoolteacher: if you couldn’t say anything about a child’s performance at school, you would write, “Johnny is working towards attaining Level 1.”

 Alex sr: That’s exactly right, yes.
 And, basically, our Bible reading is at Level 2, which is the level needed to cope with everyday tasks.
 One-third of US and UK Bible readers are at Level 2 [basic reading ability], which accounts for the fact that our modern Bibles are really sub-literate.
 I wouldn’t say they’re aliterate [written so as to assume a profound inability to read], but, you know, they’re not really what they should be.
 Of course, we’d get shot for saying that.